survivejs/webpack-book/manuscript/techniques/06_consuming.md

 T> [script-loader](https://www.npmjs.com/package/script-loader) allows you to execute scripts in a global context.
 You have to do this if the scripts you are using rely on a global registration setup.

+## Managing symbolic links

+Symbolic links, or symlinks, are an operating system level feature that allows you to point to other files through a file system without copying them.
+You can use `npm link` to create global symlinks for packages under development and then use `npm unlink` to remove the links.

+Webpack resolves symlinks to their full path as Node does.
+The problem is that if you are unaware of this fact, the behavior can surprise you especially if you rely on webpack processing.
+It's possible to work around the behavior as discussed in [webpack issue #985](https://github.com/webpack/webpack/issues/985).
+Webpack core behavior may improve in the future to make a workaround unnecessary.
+You can disable webpack's symlink handling by setting `resolve.symlinks` as `false`.

 ## Removing unused modules

 Even though packages can work well out of the box, they bring too much code to your project sometimes.
 [Moment.js](https://www.npmjs.com/package/moment) is a popular example.
 It brings locale data to your project by default.